List of Power Rangers Samurai characters: Lauren Shiba

 Lauren Shiba is Jayden's older sister and the true 18th leader of the Samurai Power Rangers.
 As the head of the Shiba House, Lauren is the actual Ranger who can master the special Sealing Symbol, passed down from previous generations and thus has a much stronger fire power.
-Because of this, he stayed in hiding while Jayden took her place to draw the Nighloks attention away from her.
+Because of this, she stayed in hiding while Jayden took her place to draw the Nighloks attention away from her.
 When she finally masters the Sealing Symbol that can defeat Master Xandred, she returns to the team.
 However, she did not appear with the team when they joined the veteran Ranger army in Super Megaforce.

 She is kind and friendly to others, and a bit more open unlike Jayden.
 She cares deeply for her younger brother and was saddened by his departure from the team like the other Rangers.
 She is the only Ranger who enjoys Mia's cooking, much to the other Rangers' amazement.

 As the true Red Ranger, she possesses all the same weapons and powers as Jayden, and her fighting skills are greater than Jayden's and has greater fire Symbol Power than her brother.
 She pilots the Lion Folding Zord as well as all of Jayden's other Zords.

 Lauren uses the older version of the Samuraizer (originally her father's) which has a brush mode for writing Kanji as opposed to the modern versions which have LEDs instead.

 During the Shattered Grid storyline in Boom!
 Studios comics, when all of Ranger history was attacked by Lord Drakkon, an evil alternate version of Tommy Oliver, Lauren was the sole survivor of the Samurai Rangers, retreating into the past to join the original Power Rangers as they fought against Drakkon.
 In the process, she briefly formed a relationship with Jason Lee Scott, the original Red Ranger and leader of the forces arrayed against Drakkon, but this relationship was erased when Drakkon's final defeat undid his entire invasion.

 Lauren Shiba is portrayed by Kimberley Crossman.